-After collecting 800 rejection slips, the author eventually lands a publishing deal.
-Such is the demand for his fiction that it is translated into over 47 languages, as The Chronicles of Narnia by C.S.
+The years of rejection do not break his spirit.
+He only becomes more determined to succeed.
+When he eventually lands a publishing deal, such is the demand for his fiction that it is translated into over 47 languages, as The Chronicles of Narnia by C.S.
 Lewis goes on to sell over 100 million copies.

 “It is so badly written.”
 The author tries Doubleday instead and his little book makes an impression.
 The Da Vinci Code sells 80 million.

 After two years of rejections stating that her fiction would have no readership, Reilly and Lee agree to publish The One in the Middle Is the Green Kangaroo, launching the career of the best-selling author Judy Blume.
 Combined sales: 80 million.

 Having sold only 800 copies on its limited first release, the author finds a new publisher and The Alchemist by Paulo Coelho sells 75 million.

 “We feel that we don’t know the central character well enough.”
 The author does a rewrite and his protagonist becomes an icon for a generation as The Catcher In The Rye by J.D.
 Salinger sells 65 million.

 5 publishers reject L.M.
 Montgomery‘s debut novel.
 Two years after this rejection, she removes it from a hat box and resubmits.
 L.C.
 Page & Company agree to publish Anne of Green Gables and it goes on to sell 50 million copies.